Summer

 Botanical Family: Proteaceae

-Grows: This open stout shrub grows 1 to 4m high by 0.5 to 2m wide.
+Grows: This species is a small to medium, spreading, woody shrub with sharp leaves and dagger-like fruit.
+It grows 1 to 4m high by 0.5 to 2m wide.

-Foliage: The rigid leaves are narrow, cylindrical, sharp pointed and 2 to 4cm long.
-They grow at right angles to the stems.
+Foliage: The leaves are rigid, narrow, and terete.
+They grow 2 to 4cm long and are arranged at right angles to the stem.

 Where found: Narawntapu NP; Bridport Wildflower Reserve, St Helens area and many locations in the north east; Freycinet and Schouten Island, Forrestier Peninsula and near Orford, Tasman NP and throughout the Tasman Peninsula; and many other places in the south east; Royal Tasmanian Botanical Gardens; and Tasmanian Bushland Garden, Buckland; also some home gardens.

-Other notes: This species is a small to medium, spreading, woody shrub with sharp leaves and dagger-like fruit.
-It is very hardy, slow growing and tolerates dry conditions.
-Its sharp pointed leaves make it a barrier to people and animals and a good bird nesting site.
+Other notes: It is very hardy, slow growing bush which tolerates dry conditions.
+Its sharp pointed leaves make it a barrier to people and animals and a good small bird nesting site.
 It grows in most well drained soils in full sun.
+Hakea teretifolia subsp. teretifolia (from the NSW coastal area) differs from Hakea teretifolia subsp. hirsuta by the densely flattened silky hairs on the flower stems and lower parts.

 Leptorhynchos squamatus subsp. squamatus